jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

-Using the ParamArray keyword allows you to specify that a procedure will accept an arbitrary number of arguments.
+Using the ParamArray keyword allows you to specify that a procedure might accept an arbitrary number of arguments.
 This allows you to write functions like Sum:

 -----